aimericsr/axum-demo/README.md

 The internal logic is intentionally keep simple.
 This allow to focus on the overwall logic of the Axum framework, it's observability and the deployment part.
 As this app is a demo, the goal is to be compliant against the most web API standards.

-The infrastructure folder contain code to be able to run the applications in differentes environnements : [Docker Compose](https://docs.docker.com/compose/), [Cloud Run](https://cloud.google.com/run) et [Kubernetes](https://kubernetes.io).
+The infrastructure folder contain code to be able to run the applications in differentes environnements : [Docker Compose](https://docs.docker.com/compose/), [Cloud Run](https://cloud.google.com/run) and [Kubernetes](https://kubernetes.io).

 ## Kubernetes Architecture